3 - 6 Months Postpartum

 Returning to Work

-While many unfortunately have to return before the 3 month mark, most new moms will likely be headed back to work around this time (unless you’re outside of the US!).
+While many unfortunately have to return before the 3 months postpartum mark, most new moms will likely be headed back to work around this time (unless you’re outside of the US!).
 This can be an interesting time.
 Not only are you getting another human ready in the morning, but you likely have more to prepare and think about as you return to work.
 Betterup has a great article about going back to work with some tips to consider.

 - Quick Tip: Communicate with your partner about what you need- even if it seems minor like help cleaning the pump parts every night.
 If communication is as hard for you as it was for me (Alex), read about the Weekly Family Check-ins that my husband and I use to split the mental load of parenthood.